BeyondCombustion/The-Book-fka-The-Consensus/No Longer In Production/Lotus/The Lotus/ReadMe.md

 Instructions on how to use The Lotus [can be found here.](https://github.com/BeyondCombustion/The-Consensus/blob/main/No%20Longer%20In%20Production/Lotus/The%20Lotus/Instructions%20For%20Use.md)

-## From the lotusvaporizer.com blog
+## Note from the lotusvaporizer.com blog
 #### Posted by Steven Levin on Feb 5th 2016

 I became interested in vaporizers in 2007.
 I looked at the then available butane powered vaporizers and thought that I could make one that is healthier and faster operating.
 Three years and 12 prototypes later the first Lotus was ready to sell.
 I thought then that the Lotus was perfect and couldn't be improved.
 Now I realize that there is no perfect model and that the Lotus will always be improving.
 I hope you enjoy the present versions.